 Mixing things up is also key.
 If you’re doing the same thing all the time, it’ll start to become boring and repetitive.
 Look at the materials you’re teaching and think about how you can put a new spin on them.
 Perhaps you turn something into an acting activity or maybe you can turn facts or figures into a song that will help to make it more memorable.
 Perhaps you can get students working together on a group activity – this is a great way of helping students motivate each other.
 Be creative – use posters, offer visual aids and diagrams, show movies and play games.

 Setting expectations in the classroom is key and gives your students a standard to work towards.
 However, when you find your students need a nudge forwards, offering small incentives can help make learning fun.
-Encouraging a competitive energy can help fuel students and push them further – this could range from offering a special privilege to having a class pizza party if they all achieve a certain grade.
+Encouraging competitive energy can help fuel students and push them further.
+This could range from offering a special privilege to having a class pizza party if they all achieve a certain grade.
 There’s a reason sales companies offer staff bonuses – it always motivates!